sgkit-dev/vcf-zarr-spec/vcf_zarr_spec.md

 | `QUAL`       | `variant_quality`  | `(variants)`          | `[variants]`          | `float` |
 | `FILTER`     | `variant_filter`   | `(variants, filters)` | `[variants, filters]` | `bool`  |

-Each value in the `variant_contig` array is an integer offset into the `contigs` attribute list.
+Each value in the `variant_contig` array is a zero-based integer offset into the `contigs` attribute list.

 The `variant_filter` array contains a true value at position `i` if the filter at position `i` in the `filters` attribute list applies for a given variant.
-If not filters have been applied for a variant, all values are false.
+If no filters have been applied for a variant, all values are false.

 ### INFO fields